 Then he started talking in depth about how babies love beetles and it hit me that he might not be the full shilling.
 My anger left me.
 My husband caught up with us.
 We left the man on surprisingly good terms.
 As we walked away he called out: “Remember the beetles!”.

 But it got me thinking about unsolicited advice and the tyranny of presumption.
 Even if I was genuinely not engaging with my baby, how would a stranger’s judgment help the situation?
 What if I was struggling with postnatal depression?
 Or recently bereaved?
 Or running on 2 hours sleep?
 The arrogance of anyone, no matter their parenting experience, approaching a stranger in this way has me lamenting the lack of basic kindness and empathy in some people’s hearts.

 So, on to my top 5 unsolicited advice offenders:

 OMG, thank you!
 All the months of mothering and classes and manuals and visits from health professionals and Googling and MumsNet chats and discussions with family and friends has left me with a gap in my knowledge that only a sanctimonious prick with a latte on the bus can fill!
 Thank you so much for your help!

-I’m not ageist, genuinely.
-The wisdom of old people gives me life.
-But if you raised your babies in the 1950s, is there any chance things might have changed just a teensy bit?
-And perhaps it’s now best not to, for example, give my baby whisky to help with teething?
+I’m not ageist, truly.
+The wisdom of old people gives me life, and when I was pregnant the most chivalrous and caring strangers were all past 70.
+But a tiny minority can be quite judgmental.
+If you raised your babies in the 1950s, is there any chance things might have changed just a teensy bit?
+And perhaps it’s now best not to, for example, give my baby Scotch to help with teething?

 I wouldn’t dream of suggesting I know best how to deal with a screaming two-week old, and I had one just 7 months ago!
 You have forgotten more than you realise.
 Have some humility.